KansasFest

 KansasFest (also known as KFest) is an annual event for Apple II computer enthusiasts.
-Held every July at Rockhurst University in Kansas City, Missouri, KansasFest typically lasts five days and features presentations from Apple II experts and pioneers, as well as games, fun events, after-hours hallway chatter, late-night (or all-night) runs out to movies or restaurants, and more.
+Previously held every July at Rockhurst University in Kansas City, Missouri, but now held in Springfield, Illinois, KansasFest typically lasts five days and features presentations from Apple II experts and pioneers, as well as games, fun events, after-hours hallway chatter, late-night (or all-night) runs out to movies or restaurants, and more.
 A number of important new products have been released at KansasFest or developed through collaborations between individuals who likely would not have gotten together.
 Some of the most notable have been the introduction of the LANceGS Ethernet Card, and the Marinetti TCP/IP stack for the Apple IIGS.

 Due to COVID-19, the 32nd and 33rd annual KansasFests were virtual-only, held July 24–25, 2020, and July 23–24, 2021, respectively.
-The 34th annual KansasFest is currently planned to be held July 18–23, 2023, at Rockhurst University.
+The 34th annual KansasFest was held July 18–23, 2023, at Rockhurst University.
+In March 2024, it was announced that the 35th annual KansasFest will be held July 16-21, 2024 at the University of Illinois Springfield.
+For 2025, KansasFest was originally planned to be held July 15–20 in Wichita, Kansas — marking the first time KansasFest would be held in Kansas — but was cancelled and transitioned to an online-only event to take place July 18-20, with the KansasFest Committee apologizing for the lack of "due diligence to ensure it met the needs of all attendees" and citing the Kansas SB 180 legislation which bans any identification of a gender other than the gender recognized at birth raising "serious concerns about the safety and inclusion of some members of our community".